-ACC 3113 Governmental Accounting A consideration of the basic procedures underlying the treatment of the public and government accounts and of the scope and nature of financial statements for governments, schools and hospitals.
-Prerequisite: ACC 2013, Principles of Accounting II.
+ACC 3113 Governmental Accounting A consideration of the basic procedures underlying the treatment of the public and government accounts and the scope and nature of financial statements for governments, schools, and hospitals.
+Prerequisite: ACC 3103 Intermediate Accounting I.

-ACC 3133 Fundamentals of Federal Income Taxation A study of the concepts and definitions of Federal income taxation that apply to both individual income tax returns (including sole proprietorships) and tax returns for corporations, partnerships and trusts.
-Prerequisite: ACC 2013 Principles of Accounting II.
+ACC 3133 Fundamentals of Federal Income Taxation A study of the concepts and definitions of Federal income taxation that apply to both individual income tax returns (including sole proprietorships) and tax returns for corporations, partnerships, and trusts.
+Prerequisite: ACC 3203 Intermediate Accounting II.